Isla Bryson case: Aftermath

 On 27 February 2023, regulations in England and Wales came into force banning transgender women "with their male genitalia intact", or those who are sex offenders, from being sent to women's prisons.

 On 3 July 2023, Sky News reported that Bryson had written to the Sunday Mail to say that prison was "full of transphobic people" after a man was charged with threatening behaviour against her.
 Police Scotland confirmed that they had attended the prison on 8 June, and that a 24-year-old man had been charged over the incident.
 In another letter to the Sunday Mail in April 2024, she claimed to have received an apology from the Scottish Prison Service after a female prison officer misgendered her.

 On 5 December 2023, the Scottish Prison Service issued new guidelines on transgender prisoners, stating that trans women who have hurt women or girls would not be sent to a female prison unless there were "exceptional" circumstances.

 In September 2024, Jo Farrell, the Chief Constable of Police Scotland, said the force would not record a male rapist as female, telling Sky News "You can only commit that crime as a man".
 However, it was later reported that Police Scotland had considered recording Bryson as female.
 The matter was subsequently raised at Holyrood, where the Scottish Conservatives suggested Police Scotland had "serious questions to answer" over the proposal.

+Media coverage

+Gina Gwenffrewi argues that the media coverage of the Isla Bryson case, particularly that of the three major newspapers The Guardian, The Times, and the Daily Mail, contributed to the othering of trans women by "presenting them as posing a predatory threat in women's spaces".